jporeilly/Ansible/Labs/01 Install & Configuration/02 Configuration/configure.md

 ---

 #### <font color='red'>Ansible Controller Configuration</font>
-* add an ansadmin user to ansible controller
+* add an ansadmin user to ansible controller + all other Nodes
 * ensure it has root priviledges

 * set PasswordAuthentication yes